 Nitika was formerly a senior policy advisor at the UK Government’s Treasury.
 She has advised ministers on financial and budgetary policy, led negotiations in Brussels on the UK’s behalf, served as Chief of Staff to the UK Ambassador to the EU, and driven commercial reforms in the public sector.
 She has also worked in India and France with human rights NGOs and holds a degree in PPE from Oxford University.

 Paul Kirby is a non-executive director of the UK Cabinet Office and a visiting professor at the London School of Economics and Political Science.
 Previously Paul served as Partner and Global Head of the Government and Public Sector Practice at KPMG and Head of the Number 10 Policy Unit.
 He studied at Oxford University.

 Sheila Lirio Marcelo

 Lindiwe Mazibuko is the first black woman in South African history to be elected Leader of the Opposition in Parliament.
 At 31 she was elected to be her party’s youngest ever parliamentary leader.
-Her electoral platform was better representation for South Africa’s youth and revitalising parliamentary processes.
 She successfully prosecuted a Constitutional Court case against the Speaker of the National Assembly that vindicated the right of Members of Parliament to move a motion of no confidence in the President.
 She studied at Cape Town and Harvard University and was a Fellow of Harvard’s Institute of Politics.